noobermin/electro/README.md

 electro has no configuration save the "main" file.

 The basic concept is that the type `Electro` represents the simulation.
 Its constructor has four arguments:
-* A function pointer to a function (subroutine) that gives the Electric Field as a function (mathematical) of spacetime
+* A std::function to a function (subroutine) that gives the Electric Field as a function (mathematical) of spacetime
-* A function pointer to a function that gives the Magnetic Field as a function of spacetime
+* A std::function to a function that gives the Magnetic Field as a function of spacetime
 * The time step.
 * A bool that declares whether threads will be used or not.
 Currently, each particle is stepped by its own thread.
+The default value is false.

+Honestly, just look at electro.hpp.
+It is simple enough to read, I prefer to code this way.

 The units used are cgs and natural units.
 To use natural units, define the macro `ELECTRO_USE_NATURAL` before the start including `electro.hpp`.